narchondas/narchondas.github.io/Machine Learning/read.md

 **Assessment of Module 3 Material**

 What most helped me grasp the Module material was the collection of Colab Notebooks, which I had to run by following the explanations and the commands already included in them.
 Apart from performing the recommended commands with the built-in values and datasets, I tried also to play with coding by introducing different values to see how the outcomes differed.
 That way, I managed to understand better the resulting graphs and plots.
 Whenever it was hard for me to interpret what the outcome implied, I had recourse to the AI-enabled tool on Colab or used ChatGPT.
-Another valuable source which helped delve into the ML world, was the available lecturecasts throughout the Units.
+Another valuable source which helped me delve into the ML world, was the available lecturecasts throughout the Units.

 However, the reading materials had significant shortcomings.
 While the lecturecasts were informative and accessible, the required reading—primarily Miroslav's "An Introduction to Machine Learning" (2021)—was not user-friendly for non-tech savvy students.
 The suggested chapters often seemed irrelevant to unit learning outcomes, possibly because they were referencing an outdated version of the book.
 The content was heavily mathematical and disconnected from the practical knowledge gained through the units.